tokenized/tokenized-sdk-example-react/README.md

 ### @tokenized/sdk-react-private.useFilteredBalances(vaultId, filterOptions) ⇒ [<code>UseQueryResult</code>](#external_react-query.UseQueryResult)

-**`React hook`** Filtered and sorted list of the quantities (balances) of assets and liabilities in a specified vault.
+**`React Query hook`** Filtered and sorted list of the quantities (balances) of assets and liabilities in a specified vault.
 While the hook is mounted, balances will be refreshed automatically **every 60 seconds**.

-Each object in the results array describes a selection of relevant quantities for the particular asset:
+See https://react-query.tanstack.com/guides/queries for general information about using a React Query `UseQueryResults` object.
+Once loaded, the `data` property will contain an array of objects, one for each asset balance.
+Each object describes a selection of relevant quantities for the particular asset:

 - `balance`: Quantity of the asset held in this vault
 - `reserved`: Quantity of balance reserved for pending transactions